peilun-he/PDSim/README.md

 - Add forecasting and smoothing

 ## Installation
+You can access to PDSim at: https://peilunhe.shinyapps.io/pdsim/.

-You can download and run PDSim locally, by running the following R code:
+Additionally, you can download and run PDSim locally, by running the following R code:

 ```r
 # install.packages("devtools") # uncomment if you do not have devtools installed